Heinz College of Information Systems and Public Policy

 The objective of this course is to introduce students to the many ethical and political issues arising in the gathering, storage, processing, and exploitation of data.
 The course will instruct students on how to contribute to ethical debates about data and to help make policy about it.
 Students will learn how to write effective and readable opinion pieces publishable on intellectually respectable Internet news sites and offered to potential employers as demonstration of your ability to write in an informed, persuasive, and engaging way about some of the headline ethical issues of the day.
 This is an interdisciplinary course.
 It draws on information from many different sources, including economics, politics, ethics, philosophy, and data science.
 The interdisciplinary focus of the course means that we will be interested in debate and discussion between these various disciplines.
 Successful interdisciplinary discussion advances an informed view about the ethical implications of the digital economy in a way that minimizes specialist jargon.

 This course introduces students to leadership via three learning frameworks: models, practice and reflection.
-Using guest lectures, readings and videos, and small group discussions, the faculty will work with the students to define leadership and provide applicable frameworks for their leadership practice.
+Using guest lectures, readings and videos, and small group discussions, we will define leadership and provide applicable frameworks for leadership practice.
 Students will be able to experiment and practice different skills and styles in a safe environment where they can receive useful feedback.
-To help students pursue their own personal path of leadership development, our focus is on formulating personal goals, models and activities that sustain this development over the course of their careers.
-Learning Objectives: Learn tools for effective reflection and self-awareness Determine your leadership values and your leadership plan of action Listen to, respect and heed the advice and ideas of others
+To help students pursue their own personal path of leadership development, the focus is on formulating personal goals, models and activities that sustain this development over the course of their careers.

 Companies, governments, and other organizations now collect massive amounts of data such as text, images, audio, and video.
 How do we turn this heterogeneous mess of data into actionable insights?
 A common problem is that we often do not know what structure underlies the data ahead of time, hence the data often being referred to as "unstructured".
 This course takes a practical approach to unstructured data analysis via a two-step approach: We first examine how to identify possible structure present in the data via visualization and other exploratory methods.
 Once we have clues for what structure is present in the data, we turn toward exploiting this structure to make predictions.
 Many examples are given for how these methods help solve real problems faced by organizations.
 There is a final project in this course which must address a policy question.
 How this course differs from 95-865 "Unstructured Data Analysis": 95-865 emphasizes more of the technical skill development (assessed through two in-class exams involving coding), and does not have any sort of policy focus.
 94-775 has a policy-focused final project instead of a final exam.
 94-775 does not require cloud computing (part of 95-865 requires the use of Amazon Web Services).
 Despite these differences, there is heavy material overlap between 94-775 and 95-865.
 You cannot get credit for both 94-775 and 95-865.